Fran-cho/docs/chaperone.md

-`#message-container` | The outer wrapper, containing the top bar, message list, and input bar `#ada-close-button` | The button used to close the Web Chat window `#input-bar` | The bottom wrapper, containg the textarea element, send button, and bottom text `#message-input` | The textarea inside the input bar, used for use input `#clear-message` | The button used to clear text from the message-input `#send-button ` | The button for submitting the user input `#status-bar` | The bottom text inside the input bar `#close-info-button` | The button to close the setting modal `#language-selector` | The language select container `#language-picker` | The language select element `#terms-of-service` | The terms of service link
+`#message-container` | The outer wrapper, containing the top bar, message list, and input bar `#ada-close-button` | The button used to close the Web Chat window `#input-bar` | The bottom wrapper, containg the textarea element, send button, and bottom text `#message-input` | The textarea inside the input bar, used for user input `#clear-message` | The button used to clear text from the message input `#send-button ` | The button for submitting the user input `#status-bar` | The bottom text inside the input bar `#close-info-button` | The button to close the settings modal `#language-selector` | The language select container `#language-picker` | The language select element `#terms-of-service` | The terms of service link